 Provide confirmation from a SQEP that all lots have legal and physical access to a road, connections to all reticulated network utilities for water, wastewater, stormwater, power, fibre and telecommunications, and overland stormwater flow paths to a Council-approved system, including:

-That the JOAL have been satisfactorily designed and constructed in general accordance with the approved engineering plans approved by LUCXXXXX.
+That the JOAL have been satisfactorily designed and constructed in general accordance with the approved engineering plans approved by MPDC Landuse Consent 102.2025.13180.

-That the new vehicle crossing/s to serve all JOAL have been designed and formed in general accordance with the approved engineering plans approved by LUCXXXXX, including an at-grade (level) pedestrian footpath across the length of the crossing, using the same materials, kerbing, paving, patterns and finish as the footpath on each side of the crossing.
+That the new vehicle crossing/s to serve all JOAL have been designed and formed in general accordance with the engineering plans approved by MPDC Landuse Consent 102.2025.13180, including an at-grade (level) pedestrian footpath across the length of the crossing, using the same materials, kerbing, paving, patterns and finish as the footpath on each side of the crossing.

-Comply with all the conditions of consent relevant to the stage, including the conditions of LUCXXXXX.
+Comply with all the conditions of consent relevant to the stage, including the conditions of MPDC Landuse Consent 102.2025.13180..

 Provide confirmation from the Council that all necessary works to ensure there is available servicing capacity to facilitate development have been completed to the extent required for that stage.